theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/permanent-ban.md

 title: Permanent Ban
 nav_order: 1
 description: >-
-    Permanently ban a particular contributor from contributing to the project.
-problem: >-
     It is necessary to prevent a contributor from making any contributions to the entire database
 context: >-
     The contributor may have ignored previous Warning Messages and blocks; or the nature of the issue may be serious enough to implement the ban immediately, following the guidance in the project’s Published Policies.
+solution: >-
+    Permanently ban a particular contributor from contributing to the project.
 examples:

 ---